• Skip to primary navigation

 Horizon consistently had the fastest speed and incline adjustments in our testing.
 We were amazed, considering how affordable their treadmills are.
 The T101 has EasyDial controls that let you conveniently adjust your settings while you walk.
 We enjoyed how seamless and intuitive they were to use.

-With everything the T101 offers, you’re sure to enjoy this best-budget incline treadmill.
+With everything the T101 offers, you’re sure to enjoy this budget incline treadmill.

 Click here to read our detailed review of the Horizon T101.